-- Be open to compromise, but don’t give up too much ground or you will get nothing out of negotiation.
+- Be open to compromise, but don’t give up too much ground, or you will get nothing out of the negotiation.
 In the end, it has to be a result that works for you.

-Do not despair if your creditors refuse to accept your proposed terms.
+Do not despair if your creditors refuse to accept your debt negotiation terms.
 They are expert negotiators, and it may be time to get expert negotiators on your side.